Volunteer in South Africa - Conservation

 - Program fees include airport pick-up, orientation, accommodation, meals and 24/7 in-country support

 - Program fees from $300 for 1 week

-- Opportunities for weekend safaris and travel
+- Opportunities for weekend safaris, whale-watching and exploring Cape Town

 - Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organization in South Africa to support meaningful community projects and local employment.

 - Superior support - your experienced IVHQ Program Manager, teamed with our local team in South Africa will ensure you feel supported every step of the way - from planning to volunteering.